aimclub/blocksnet/README.rst

 BlocksNet — a library for modeling urban development scenarios (e.g. creating a master plan), supporting the following tools:

-1. A method for generating a layer of urban blocks is the division of the territory into the smallest elements for the analysis of the urban area - blocks.
+1. Method for generating a layer of urban blocks is the division of the territory into the smallest elements for the analysis of the urban area - blocks.
 The method of generating a layer of urban blocks is based on clustering algorithms taking into account additional data on land use.
-2. A method for generating an intermodal city graph based on open-data.
+2. Method for generating an intermodal city graph based on open-data.
 The intermodal graph includes the information about public transport and pedestrian routes to better analyze city mobility.
 3. The Universal Information City Model is used to further analyze urban